1Password/scim-examples/aws-ecsfargate-terraform/README.md

 With the SCIM bridge, you have two options for securing it with TLS:

-* Allowing the SCIM bridge to use the complimentary Let’s Encrypt service to receive one
+* Allowing the SCIM bridge to use the complimentary Let's Encrypt service to receive one
 * Using AWS’s Certificate Manager service

 If you are _not_ using Certificate Manager, be sure to set the domain below.